fogfish/serverless/README.md

 # serverless

-Serverless support for Erlang applications.
+Serverless support for Erlang applications, bootstrap your development on AWS Lambda.

 ## Inspiration